Rocks Trail at Ward Pound Ridge Reservation

 For most of the way, this hike follows the Rocks Trail – so named because it links six historic and scenic features, each of which has “Rock” as part of its name!
 This trail was constructed by volunteers in 2010 and, for much of its way, follows a footpath constructed by the volunteers (rather than old woods roads).

 From the circle at the end of Michigan Road, bear right and follow a grassy road.
-Just beyond a chain between wooden posts, you’ll pass a kiosk on the right with a map of the trails.
+Just beyond a gate, you’ll pass a kiosk on the right with a map of the trails.
 Just ahead, bear right at the fork (junction 70), following the red and green blazes, then bear left at junction 53, continuing to follow the Green Trail (the Red Trail and a branch of the Green Trail turn right here).
 The Green Trail climbs steadily on a woods road, then descends to junction 35 (the number is on the back of a tree and may not be immediately visible).
 Turn left here onto the Red Trail, but just ahead, turn right onto the Rocks Trail, marked with the letters “RT” on a white background.
 You will be following the Rocks Trail for the next four and one-half miles (with a side trip to Dancing Rock on a white-blazed trail).

 The Rocks Trail proceeds uphill on a woods road through laurel thickets.
 In about half a mile, at junction 37, a white-blazed trail begins on the left.
 Turn left and follow this white trail uphill to Dancing Rock – a large flat rock where farmers used to dance to celebrate the conclusion of the harvest season.
 Continue to follow the white trail, which loops behind the rock, passing stone ruins, and descends to rejoin the Rocks Trail at junction 60.